Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Experiments

 \subsection{Experimental Settings}

-\paragraph{General Settings:} In this section, we verify the effectiveness of our method through conducting experiments on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
-This dataset consists of 50,000 training images and 10,000 testing images, all with a resolution of $32\times 32$ pixels.
-To prepare the inputs, we follow the list of augmentations listed in \cite{chen2020simple} except for normalization, where we scale pixel values to the range of $[0, 1]$.
-This is to ensure that the adversarial attacks on these inputs can be properly projected into a valid image.

-Regarding model architectures, we use ResNet-18 \cite{he2016deep} for our feature extractor backbone, and a simple single-layer perceptron for the discriminator.
-Given that the complexity of the embedding space and informativeness of extracted features are enough to work with a perceptron classifier in linear evaluation, a simple perceptron model would also be sufficient in this case.
-All experiments are run on a single A100 GPU.

-\paragraph{SSL Settings:} For the contrastive learning process, we follow the settings generally used in existing works \cite{robinson2020hard,chuang2020debiased}.
-Specifically, in the first phase, we connect our ResNet-based feature extractor with a 2-layer perceptron projection head, and adversarially-train it for 500 epochs.
-The optimization process is done with the SAM \cite{foret2021sharpnessaware} optimizer for the benign loss, and standard SGD for the adversarial and discriminator loss terms.
+\textbf{General Settings:} In this section, we verify the effectiveness of our method by conducting experiments on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and STL-10 \citep{coates2011stl10} datasets, whose details for the pre-process and augmentations are provided in the appendix.
+We use ResNet-18 \citep{he2016deep} for our feature extractor backbone and a simple single-layer net for the discriminator.

-In the linear evaluation phase, we drop the projection head, and instead attach a linear classifier onto our feature extractor.
-We adversarially train this classifier for 100 epochs.
-For the actual evaluation, the discriminator is not used in the adversarial generation process.
+\textbf{SSL Settings:} For the contrastive learning process, we follow the settings generally used in existing works \citep{robinson2020hard,chuang2020debiased}, which can be found in the appendix.
+In the linear evaluation (LE) phase, we drop the projection head and instead attach a linear classifier to our feature extractor and train it in a supervised manner.
+We also adversarially train this classifier, denoted as AT-LE.
+At evaluation, the discriminator is not used in the adversarial generation process.